TL;DR; Screenshot#

 ) level.
 (As the default font-family

-is to inherit its parent’s)
+is to inherit from its parent)

 1